 “We’re excited that PokerStars has joined our roster of global partners and has helped us create a new sponsorship category for our final event of 2018,” said Paul Asencio, UFC’s senior vice president, global partnerships, in a press release.
 “This agreement lays the foundation to work together with PokerStars in the future to grow our respective customer bases in key markets.”

 “UFC and PokerStars have a lot in common,” said Christopher Coyne, chief marketing officer of Stars Interactive, a division of the Stars Group.
 “We want to thrill and entertain, both in our products and customer experience.

 “UFC is the world’s leading MMA promoter with millions of fans and followers around the globe, while PokerStars is the heavyweight of online poker.
 It’s a classic combination.”

 The deal is likely meant to capture potential players in international markets and widen its exposure.
 The press release notes that the UFC reaches “1.1 billion TV households in more than 160 countries and territories in 40 different languages.”
 PokerStars is licensed in just about 20 jurisdictions worldwide.

 The Stars Group’s footprint in the US is currently limited to New Jersey, where it conducts online poker, online casino gaming and sports betting.
-The company hopes to offer online gaming in Pennsylvania in 2019 and Michigan — which is close to legalizing iGaming — in 2020 or beyond.
+The company hopes to offer online gaming in Pennsylvania in 2019 and online casinos in Michigan — which is close to legalizing iGaming — in 2020 or beyond.